 In this quick tutorial I’m going to show you how to make an SVG-ready arrow graphic using Adobe XD.
 Want a quick alternative?
-Download free SVG arrow icons from Envato Elements.
+Download SVG arrow icons from Envato Elements.

 I’ll be using a website design which is part of a new course called “Code Friendly Design With Adobe XD”.
 It has the main content area at the top of the page already, and now I want to add a button with an arrow which will encourage users to scroll down to view more content.